 Where is Caves Beach?

 Caves Beach is a beautiful unspoilt beach.
 Enjoy the coastal views and spot the coal ships moored out at sea in the Pacific Ocean.
 If you feel like a walk, head north up the beach toward Hams Beach.
+(FYI Hams Beach is a dog-friendly beach).

 How do I get to the caves at Caves Beach?